ChayanidTermph/Job-Portal-ITCS371-ProjectProtrotype/README.md

 # ✅ Job Portal – ITCS371 Project

-This project repository is created for submitting coursework in **ITCS371 – Introduction to Software Engineering** at the **Faculty of Information and Communication Technology, Mahidol University**.
+This project repository is created for coding coursework in **ITCS371 – Introduction to Software Engineering** at the **Faculty of Information and Communication Technology, Mahidol University**.

 ## 📌 Project Overview